 Corner Card – the return address (logo, typeset, or both) of the sender located in the upper left corner of the envelope.
 Usually 3/8” from the left, and 3/8” from the top (of a #10).

 Courtesy Reply – Business Reply Mail that, unlike BRE, requires the recipient to pay the reply/return postage.

 Cross Grain – grain going 90 degrees to the direction it should.
 When paper is made it is formed with its grain (the orientation of the cellulose fibers that give paper its strength) all going in the same direction.
 When envelopes are die cut out of the sheet into blanks, it is critical that the grain go correctly.
 Cross grain envelopes have the grain going perpendicularly to the correct direction, which can create excessive seal flap curl and puckering of the glued seams.

-Cylinder Die Cutting – refers to using a beefy horizontal printing press with a steel rule die mount- ed thereon for cutting our envelope shapes one sheet at a time.
-Time consuming, but for intricate shapes and small qty., it is often a cost effective solution.
+Cylinder Die Cutting – refers to using a beefy horizontal printing press with a mounted steel rule die for cutting envelope shapes one sheet at a time.
+Time consuming, but for intricate shapes and small quantity, it is often a cost effective solution.

 Diagonal Seam – the most common form of envelope construction.